mfarzi/cv2geojson/README.md

 `pip install cv2geojson`

 ## class GeoContour
-The libarary implements a new class `cv2geojson.GeoContour` to accommodate bridging between contours extracted using `cv2.findContours` and geometries defined as geojson objects.
-To initialise a class instance, either contours or geojson objects can be provided.
-Below, an example for initialsing the class with both a geojson object and numpy contours are provided.
+The library implements a new class, `cv2geojson.GeoContour`, which facilitates the seamless integration of contours extracted using `cv2.findContours` and geometries defined as GeoJSON objects.
+An instance of this class can be initialized by providing either contours or GeoJSON objects.
+Here is an example of how to initialize the class using both a GeoJSON object and NumPy contours:
 ```
 import numpy as np
 from geojson import LineString